bjpirt/api-guidelines/standards/data-formats.md

 [RFC 7382](https://tools.ietf.org/html/rfc7386)) using null to indicate property deletion.

-# MUST Empty array values should not be null
+# MUST Use empty array values instead of null

 Empty array values can unambiguously be represented as the empty list, `[]`.

-# SHOULD Date property values should conform to RFC 3339
+# SHOULD Ensure date property values conform to RFC 3339

 Use the date and time formats defined by
 [RFC 3339](http://tools.ietf.org/html/rfc3339#section-5.6):